gemini64/ProductVisualization/README.md

 * `./res/icons/*` -> Vector and raster icons.
 * `./res/fonts/*` -> Self-hosted typefaces.
 They are CC0 or open-license and were fetched from Google Fonts and DaFonts.
 * `./res/images/*` -> This directory contains the environment maps and the products's thumbnails.
 The envMaps come from **HDRI Haven** and the scene's default environment map is **london_studio**.
-* `./res/textures/*` -> This directory contains every texture in png format, both in 2k and 4k resolution.
+* `./res/textures/*` -> This directory contains every texture in png format, in 2k resolution.
 * `./three/*` -> Self-hosted **Three.js** library.
-* `./workfile-and-assets/*` -> Blender, Substance and Affinity workfiles/assets.
-These are included for archival purposes.
 * `./modules/*` -> Ancillary js modules.
 These includes some data and html fragments templates and the shaders's source code.
 * `./journal.md` -> A text document that describes, in broad terms, the creation process.